 I can’t wholeheartedly call these essential because you can probably make do with a nice set of knives, but peelers, graters and mandolins can make easy work of foods you can’t or don’t want to use a knife for.

 With the exception of the mandolin (that comes in various price points), these items are fairly inexpensive compared to other kitchen tools.
 This is great since you do need to replace them from time to time.
 Can you believe I used the same peeler for about ten years before replacing it?
 Seriously.
 Once I got the new one, peeling potatoes became magical!

 These are the other sharp things I use in my own kitchen (in order of most used):

 - Microplane Zester Grater — I use mine on citrus, ginger, garlic, and cheese

 - 4-Sided Box Grater — because I usually buy block cheese, this guy gets a workout every time I need shredded cheese, but is great on vegetables, too

 - Kyocera Mandoline — makes beautiful, even slices (like the radishes I’ve eaten on my avocado toast all week)

 - Oxo Good Grips Swivel Head Peeler — ergonomic and straightforward

 I hope you found a takeaway from reading about the tools for cutting, slicing, and grating.
-In part two of Kitchen Essentials, I’ll visit just about everything else from cookware to cleaning to cutting boards…and more!
+In part two of Kitchen Essentials, I’ll visit just about everything else from cookware to cutting boards…and more!